Verification and Validation of Simulation Models

 - The assembly of a working group that includes both domain experts and analysts.

-Model development and model validation should not be carried out sequentially, but in a parallel and iterative manner.
+Model verification and validation, as well as the development of the model itself, should not be carried out sequentially, but in a parallel and iterative manner.

-- Cook, David A., and Skinner, James M., How to Perform Credible Verification, Validation, and Accreditation for Modeling and Simulation, CrossTalk: The Journal of Defense Software Engineering, May 2005.
+- Cook, D. A., and J. M. Skinner, May 2005, How to Perform Credible Verification, Validation, and Accreditation for Modeling and Simulation, CrossTalk: The Journal of Defense Software Engineering.

-- Law, Averill M., How to Build Valid and Credible Simulation Models, paper presented at the Winter Simulation Conference, 2008.
+- Law, A. M., 2008, How to Build Valid and Credible Simulation Models, paper presented at the IEEE Winter Simulation Conference.